dex4er/shrot/README.md

 shrot is a tool for making recyclable chroot environment which can be run with schroot command.

-The shrot recyclable environment is a basic Debian/Ubuntu distribution with own ssh server.
+The shrot recyclable environment is a basic Debian distribution with own ssh server.
 The environment works with ansible - the orchestration tool.

+shrot is a sandboxing or "virtualizing" without virtualizing.
+It does not require any special technologies on host, but schroot binary.

 Requirements